 The Department reports and General Order C-08 requires that these procedures are followed.
-The new General Order on Professional Enhancement Performance Program reinforces this requirement.
 Under the newly created Early Intervention Unit (EIU), the responsibility for determining when a non-punitive intervention is required has been shifted from the supervisor to the EIU.
 It is the EIU that is responsible for setting the threshold and conducting the review to determine the need for non-punitive intervention.
 These procedures are considerably more stringent than those required by this Task.
-In future reports, the Auditor will assess how these new policies and procedures are being implemented.
+The Auditor has verified that these procedures have been followed even though the policy for early intervention has not been promulgated.

 Task 25.
 Upon completion of the review, the investigating supervisor shall provide written documentation of the process and the results of the investigation in the form of a review memorandum.
 The review memorandum shall specifically document the conduct of the investigation, the outcome of the review and whether the supervisor provided the officer with non-punitive counseling.

 The Department reports and General Order C-08 requires that these procedures are followed.
-The new General Order on Professional Enhancement Performance Program reinforces this requirement.
 Under the newly created Early Intervention Unit (EIU), the responsibility for conducting the review, determining the need for non-punitive intervention, and monitoring the interventions impact us given to the EIU.
 It is the EIU that is responsible for setting the threshold and conducting the review to determine the need for non-punitive intervention.
 These procedures are considerably more stringent than those required by this Task.
-In future reports, the Auditor will assess how these new policies and procedures are being implemented.
+The Auditor has verified that these procedures have been followed even though the early intervention policy has not been promulgated.

 Task 26.
 When an officer's performance is being reviewed as part of the Department's periodic performance evaluation process, copies of any review memoranda created during the period under review shall be provided to and considered by the reviewing officer in evaluation the subject officer's performance.

-STATUS: MATERIAL COMPLIANCE The BPD reports and General Order C-08 requires that these procedures are followed.
-The new General Order on Professional Enhancement Performance Program reinforces this requirement.
+STATUS: MATERIAL COMPLIANCE The BPD reports and General Order

+C-08 requires that these procedures are followed.
 Under the newly created Early Intervention Unit (EIU), it is the responsibility of the EIU to inform the supervisor and to make sure a report is placed in the officers file.
 These procedures are considerably more stringent than those required by this Task.
-In future reports, the Auditor will assess how these new policies and procedures are being implemented.
+The Auditor has verified that these procedures have been followed even though the early intervention policy has not been promulgated.